PoCInnovation/PoCtf/Challenges/ReversePolymorph/README.md

 ### Subject - for students

-Find the real instruction that is executed at offset `401ad1`.
+Find the real instruction at offset `401ad1`.

 Flag format: `PoC{ins}`

 `ins` is the instruction and it's operand(s), as seen in a disassambler.
-Any separator is allowed.

 **hint 1**
 This instruction is found in a malicious function.